-Tests and grading policy: Students' grade is be based on attendance, points earned in three "closed-book", "in-class" examinations and three essays.
+Tests and grading policy: Students' grade is based on attendance, points earned in two "closedbook" examinations, three essays and other graded activities such as, in-class discussion.
 Guidelines for the essays will be announced in class.
 All essays have to be submitted through CANVAS by the due dates for credit consideration.
 The distribution of the points is as follow:

-Exam 1 080 points
+Exam 1 100 points

-Exam 2 080 points
+Exam 2 100 points

-Exam 3 065 points
+Discussion 025 points

-Essays (25x3) 075 points
+Essay (25x3) 075 points

 Total 300 points

-There will be three examinations.
-The examinations are not cumulative.
-The examinations are in the format of multiple-choice.
-Students are expected to take the examinations on the dates indicated on the course syllabus, or as announce in class when there is a change.
+There will be two multiple choice format examinations and the examinations are not cumulative.
+Students are expected to take the examinations on the dates indicated on the course syllabus, or as announced in class when there is a change.
 No late assignments will be accepted and no make-up examinations will be granted except under extenuating circumstances as determined by the instructor.
 The instructor reserves the right to ask for official proof if such situation arises.
-Make-up examinations, if granted, may be in a different format.
+Makeup examinations, if granted, may be in a different format.
 Students are responsible for checking the class CANVAS site regularly (i.e. daily) for announcement and updates.